androettop/parasync/README.md

 This project is **not affiliated with Paradiddle** in any way.

-This game only uses one song format compatible with paradiddle.
+This app only uses one song format compatible with paradiddle.